nerves-training/nerves_team_game/README.md

 #### game:start

+Direction: server -> client

-After the `game:starting` duration is exceeded, the server will send the message `game:start` to mark the start of the game.
+After the `game:starting` duration , the server broadcasts `game:start` message to mark the start of the game.

 ```json
 {